Using Mathlink Cubes to Introduce Data Wrangling with Examples in R: Introduction

-There are many coding languages that can be used for data wrangling; two of the most prominent are SQL and R (4).
+There are many coding languages that can be used for data wrangling; two of the most prominent are SQL and R (18).
 SQL is a standard language for managing and manipulating databases, widely used in industry.
-Particularly through packages such as \texttt{dplyr} and \texttt{tidyr} (5--7), (4) argue that R is capable of rivaling SQL in both processing power and the elegance of its syntax.
-Likewise, once students have a foundation of data wrangling in R, it is straightforward to translate these skills to connect with database query languages such as SQL (8,9).
+Particularly through packages such as \texttt{dplyr} and \texttt{tidyr} (19--21), (18) argue that R is capable of rivaling SQL in both processing power and the elegance of its syntax.
+Likewise, once students have a foundation of data wrangling in R, it is straightforward to translate these skills to connect with database query languages such as SQL (22,23).
+Additionally, there are packages such as \texttt{dbplyr} which allow the user to write \texttt{dplyr} code in R and translate it automatically into SQL (24).
+As (2) argue, the \texttt{dplyr} package in R includes several simple functions that correspond in name to the most common data wrangling tasks, which we will highlight further in Section~\ref{sec-data-wrangle}; these tasks will serve as the foundation for the hands-on activity that we will describe.

+R community has previously supported the use of virtual manipulatives for teaching data manipulation via TidyBlocks, a Scratch-like online tool for learning data manipulation in R (25).
+This project, begun by Maya Gans (26) and then maintained by Greg Wilson, had community support, but is currently no longer under development (27).

-In addition to hands-on activities helping to build a physical connection to coding, integrating collaborative learning, where students work in groups to solve data-related problems, can further enhance the learning experience (10).
-Moreover, case-based learning has been shown to enhance practical understanding and application skills (11).
+In addition to hands-on activities helping to build a physical connection to coding, integrating collaborative learning, where students work in groups to solve data-related problems, can further enhance the learning experience (28).
+Moreover, case-based learning has been shown to enhance practical understanding and application skills (29).

 This paper will be organized as follows.
 Section~\ref{sec-mathlink} will introducing a physical representation of data sets using mathlink cubes.
 Section~\ref{sec-data-wrangle} will then describe common data wrangling tasks.
-Section~\ref{sec-classroom} will then introduce data wrangling using mathlink cubes with clear extensions of these skills to coding data wrangling tasks in R. The methods described here are intended for high school, undergraduate, or graduate students in an introductory course designed to teach data analysis skills.
+Section~\ref{sec-classroom} will then introduce data wrangling using mathlink cubes with clear extensions of these skills to coding data wrangling tasks in R. The methods described here are intended for undergraduate students in an introductory course designed to teach data analysis skills.
+It is not expected that the students will have any prior data analysis or computer science courses.